 - It’s normal to see locals drinking even before sundown.
 This is completely okay.
 But drink responsibly!

 - Most importantly: If you know a bit of Korean or have been studying, do NOT address anyone by the word 당신 (Dangshin).
-Despite the fact that it is the “polite” pronoun and very likely what you’ve been told to use by language-learning apps, it has an offensive undertone.
+Even though it is the “polite” version of “you” and very likely what you’ve been told to use by language-learning apps, it has an offensive undertone.
 When talking to strangers, either address them by their status or omit the pronoun completely.

 There are 3 main ways to get around Seoul (and most other big cities in Korea).
 I’ll talk briefly about each of them below.
 Don’t forget to buy yourself a T-Money card or Korea Tour Card when arriving at the airport.